-CEA has long advocated for many of the proposed regulatory reforms endorsed in our comments for a more comprehensive implementation of the Davis-Bacon and Related Acts, as well as for widespread prevailing wage laws across the nation.
+CEA has long advocated for many of the reforms incorporated in WHD's August 2023 final rule updating the Davis-Bacon and Related Acts regulations to provide a more comprehensive implementation of these statutes, as well as for widespread prevailing wage laws across the nation.
 The Davis-Bacon Act was enacted more than 90 years ago to provide a level playing field for local construction workers working for local contractors and subcontractors by protecting those local workers and employers from losing out on federal projects to "outside contractors...who recruited labor from distant cheap labor areas."
 Specifically, the Act requires that on most federally funded projects, workers are to be paid a minimum of the prevailing wage for the area in which the work will be performed as determined by the Department of Labor.